Fogwill: An

 situation as a porteño

-abroad...nothing escapes the author’s questioning.
+abroad...nothing escapes the authors questioning.
 Travel literature occupies a

 singular space within literature: by definition it breaks the pact of fiction